-Sensory Toys for Autism: A Holiday Gift Guide
+Sensory Toys for Autism Spectrum Disorder: A Holiday Gift Guide

-Sensory Toys for Autism: A Holiday Gift Guide
+Sensory Toys for Autism Spectrum Disorder: A Holiday Gift Guide

 ‘Tis the season for gift-giving!
 However, finding the right gift for kids with autism spectrum disorder (ASD) may be challenging as they have special needs that “ordinary” toys may not cater to.
 Sensory toys for autism, on the other hand, make great gifts for kids on the spectrum!

 Keep reading for an overview of both hypersensitivity and hyposensitivity in autism.
-We’ll also share examples of the types of calming or stimulating sensory toys to look for when selecting gifts for children with autism.
+We’ll also share examples of the types of calming or stimulating sensory toys for autism to look for when selecting gifts for children.

-Let’s start with a look at what sensory toys are and their benefits to children on the spectrum.
+Let’s start with a look at what sensory toys for autism are and their benefits to children on the autism spectrum.

 Sensory toys for autism are objects or materials designed to engage one or more of a child’s senses.
 That includes the five common senses of sight, touch, taste, smell, and hearing.